Leaf-Agriculture/docs/docs/sharedata.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 <!-- the following links are referenced throughout this document -->
-[1]: #get-apiowner-sharing-relation
+[1]: #get-api-owner-sharing-relation
-[2]: #get-apiowner-sharing-relation-status
+[2]: #get-api-owner-sharing-relation-status
-[3]: #create-an-apiowner-sharing-relation
+[3]: #create-an-api-owner-sharing-relation
-[4]: #update-an-apiowner-sharing-relation-status
+[4]: #update-an-api-owner-sharing-relation-status
 [5]: #get-leafuser-permissions
 [6]: #create-a-leafuser-permissions
 [7]: #update-leafuser-permissions
 [8]: #delete-leafuser-sharing-permissions
 [9]: /docs/docs/field_boundaries_endpoints#get-all-fields
+[10]: /docs/docs/field_boundaries_overview
+[11]: /docs/docs/operations_overview

 ## About
-The Leaf API allows the Api owner to grant permission to access some resources for other Api owners.
-The access is controled at the Leaf user level and always starts from the Api owner who owns the data.
+The Leaf API allows an API Owner to grant permission to access [Fields][10] and [Operations][11] to other API Owners.
+The access is controlled at the Leaf user level by the API account that owns the data

 ### How it works

 #### Scenario
-The Api Owner A wants to grant permission to Api Owner B to read their fields.
+API Owner A wants to grant permission to API Owner B to read their fields.

 <p align="left">
   <img alt="How it works" width="75%" src={useBaseUrl('img/sharing_scenario.png')} />